Lola Odelola: Blackgirl.tech

-After getting trained in tech but not managing to secure a job in London, Odelola realised that although the word "diversity" was used frequently by tech companies, black women were missing from the conversation.
+After getting trained in tech but not managing to secure a job in London, Odelola realised that the word "diversity" was used frequently by tech companies.
+However, black women were missing from the conversation.
 In reaction, Odelola set up blackgirl.tech in 2014 as a space for black girls and women to explore and learn about technology.
-She said to Buzzfeed in 2016, “I grew up in a predominately black area, the kids in my community were black, the kids in my school were black.”
+She said to BuzzFeed in 2016, “I grew up in a predominately black area, the kids in my community were black, the kids in my school were black.”
 She continues, "So I’ve been in a place where people were not challenged or exposed to certain things and career options, and I want to do my part to change that.
 I want to introduce black girls to the world of tech.”

 By 2016, Odelola had a dedicated team for the first time and ran at least one workshop a month on different coding languages. blackgirl.tech subsequently gained funding from 38 Degrees and were able to hire a screen at RichMix to host a private viewing of Hidden Figures.
 The next year, they hosted a screening of Black Panther, 38 Degrees supplied more funding allowing blackgirl.tech to launch their scholarship program.
 Finally closing in 2019, over five years blackgirl.tech mentored and hosted events attended by over 300 black women, girls & non-binary people.